 Dividends and other company distributions: introduction

 A distribution from a company is anything that the company gives to one of its shareholders without the shareholder giving full payment in return.
-The most common type of distribution is a dividend, a cash distribution of the company’s profits.
+The most common type of distribution is a dividend, a distribution of the company’s profits usually in cash but which may also be in kind.
 This chapter of the Savings and Investment Manual (SAIM) explains the tax treatment of dividends and other types of distribution, including distributions by Real Estate Investment Trusts (REITs), in the hands of the individual investor.
-See the Company Taxation Manual (CTM15000 onwards - SAIM20000) for the tax treatment of distributions from the point of view of the company paying or receiving distributions.

 The SAIM does not deal with the tax treatment of stock lending or manufactured dividends.
 The legislation on these topics for both individuals and companies is explained in the Corporate Finance Manual (CFM74100 onwards for stock lending and CFM74300 onwards for manufactured dividends - SAIM20000).
 The rules for sale and repurchase agreements (‘repos’) are different for individuals and companies.
 The legislation for individuals is in ITA07/Part 11 and the treatment of price differences under repos as interest is explained at SAIM2200.